ingvoo/css-guidelines/readme.md

 }
 ```

-One selector per line:
+One selector per line

 ```css
 p,
 li {}
 ```

-Comments should always appear on a separate line and always top and never behind the declaration:
+Comments should always appear above what it describes and on a separate line (never behind a declaration)

 ```css
 /* Module */
 .box {}
 ```

-Leave a space after a colon:
+Leave a space after colons

 ```css
 color: #efefef;
 ```

-Use color shortcodes whenever possible because it is more readable:
+Use color shortcodes whenever possible:

 ```css
 color: #000;